William Whitelaw: Political career

-Following early defeats as a candidate for the constituency of East Dunbartonshire in 1950 and 1951, Whitelaw was elected as Member of Parliament (MP) for Penrith and the Border at the 1955 general election and represented that constituency for 28 years.
+Following early defeats as a candidate for the constituency of East Dunbartonshire in 1950 and 1951, Whitelaw was elected as Member of Parliament (MP) for Penrith and The Border at the 1955 general election and represented that constituency for 28 years.
 He held his first government posts under Harold Macmillan as a Lord of the Treasury (government whip) between 1961 and 1962 and then under Macmillan and Alec Douglas-Home was Parliamentary Secretary to the Ministry of Labour between 1962 and 1964.
 After the Conservatives lost the 1964 election, Douglas-Home appointed Whitelaw as Opposition Chief Whip.
 He was sworn of the Privy Council in January 1967.

 Heath government, 1970–1974

 When the Conservatives returned to power in 1970 under Edward Heath, Whitelaw was made Lord President of the Council and Leader of the House of Commons, with a seat in the cabinet.
 Upon the imposition of direct rule in March 1972, he became the first Secretary of State for Northern Ireland, serving in that capacity until November 1973.
 During his time in Northern Ireland he introduced Special Category Status for paramilitary prisoners.
 He attempted to negotiate with the Provisional Irish Republican Army, meeting its Chief of Staff Seán Mac Stiofáin in July 1972.
 The talks ended in an agreement to change from a seven-day truce to an open-ended truce; however, this did not last long.
 As a briefing for prime minister Heath later noted, Whitelaw "found the experience of meeting and talking to Mr Mac Stíofáin very unpleasant".
-Mac Stiofáin in his memoir complimented Whitelaw, saying he was the only Englishman ever to pronounce his name in Irish correctly.
+Mac Stiofáin in his memoir complimented Whitelaw as cordial, direct, and smarter than he appeared on television (though artificial in some ways) noting that he pronounced Mac Stíofáin's name perfectly in Irish.

 In 1973, Whitelaw left Northern Ireland—shortly before the Sunningdale Agreement was reached—to become Secretary of State for Employment, and confronted the National Union of Mineworkers over its pay demands.
 This dispute was followed by the Conservative Party losing the February 1974 general election.
 Also in 1974, Whitelaw became a Member of the Order of the Companions of Honour.